Gary Lee (journalist): Career

 In his early career, Lee worked at Time first as a writer focusing on the environment and later as a correspondent in the magazine's bureau in Germany.
-In 1984, he was hired by The Washington Post and became the paper's bureau chief in Moscow from 1985-1989.
+In 1984, he was hired by The Washington Post and became the paper's bureau chief in Moscow from 1985 to 1989.
 There he led the coverage of the era of then Soviet leader Mikhail Gorbachev and the collapse of the Soviet Union.
 In a later interview, he described the experience as both "brutal and exhilarating" since it forced him to "bang out long pieces on deadline almost daily".
 Lee also covered Congress and served as the Post's national environmental writer.
 Later, he became a travel writer for the Post specializing in eco tourism, and cultural travel issues.
 According to Lee's own accounting, he has written about more than 80 countries, stayed in over a thousand hotels, motels, and bed and breakfasts on assignments.
-He has camped out near the Potomac River as well as taken the Trans-Siberian railway in Russia.
+He has camped out near the Potomac River as well as taken the Trans-Siberian Railway in Russia.
 In his reporting, Lee advised travelers on such matters as getting around Moscow, ecologically correct hotels, safety on cruise ships, travel to Canada, dining options, avoiding hurricanes in the Caribbean, tipping customs, private tour guides, and many other travel-related matters.

 Since 2007, Lee has written articles on sociological travel trends and environmental issues for several national magazines.

 Lee was interviewed by travel writer Rolf Potts who assembled a collection of "globe-trotting authors", including Lee in his blog "Rolf Potts' Vagabonding Blog".
 Lee advises would-be travel writers to learn a foreign language to help one "gain insight into how another culture ticks".
 In an interview, Lee described his approach to travel writing:

 According to The Washington Post, he loves "exotic digestibles" such as "mare's milk in Mongolia".
 In addition to his writing, Lee is co-founder and co-owner of Las Canteras Restaurant, voted the top Latin restaurant in Washington, D.C. in 2011 and 2012.
 He is also helped to start and is co-owner and marketing director of Casa Arequipa, a boutique hotel in Arequipa, Peru cited by Tripadvisor as one of the top 25 hotels in South America in 2012.